nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.4.
 Applicant Profile : `Applicant Profile Panel`

-This is also similar to the staff profile where you can zoom in on an individual applicant and view more information about them.
+This is also similar to the [`Staff Profile`](#312-staff-profile--staff-profile-panel) where you can zoom in on an individual applicant and view more information about them.

 However, notice how the placement of the comments section differs from the [`Staff List`](#311-staff-list--staff-list-panel).